rustdoc-cn/rocketdoc/source/_posts/Running-Examples.md

 ---
 layout: default
-id: installation
+id: Running-Examples
-title: Installation
+title: 运行示例
-next: using.html
 categories:
-- usage
+- Quickstart
 ---

 This is our what it is markdown file